-Two office A-REITs to consider
+Two listed funds management stocks to consider

 Tony is a former managing editor of BRW, Shares, Personal Investor, Asset and CFO magazines.
 He specialises in small listed companies, IPOs, entrepreneurship and innovation and writes a weekly blog for The Sydney Morning Herald/The Age on small companies and entrepreneurs.